aditya1910/dice-game/readme.md

 ## common terms

 - currentPlayer: The player who rolled the dice
-- nextPlayer: The player who will play the next turn
+- nextPlayer: The player who will play in the next turn
 - \_id : Is the gameId